What is the Difference Between Planned and Reactive Maintenance? – Robinsonsfs

 The machines and equipment used in commercial businesses work on the same principle.
 Planned maintenance can be complex and requires skilled and qualified staff, but it allows us to be organised and to plan ahead with knowledge and confidence.
 Hence, Robinsons Facilities Services will always recommend planned maintenance and we can talk to you about your business, your equipment and what we can do to keep you running and your maintenance costs down.

-For more information on our planned maintenance services, or to discuss how we can build a maintenance schedule to suit your business, please contact us.
+For more information on our planned maintenance and reactive maintenance services, or to discuss how we can build a maintenance schedule to suit your business, please contact us.